devonfw-forge/devon4flutter-non-bloc-arch/pages/210-State-Management-Alternatives.md

 ## Introduction

 Other than many mobile development frameworks, Flutter [\[1\]](https://flutter.dev/) does not impose any kind of architecture or State Management solution on its developers.
 This open-ended approach has lead to multiple State Management solution and a hand full of architectural approaches spawning from the community [\[52\]](https://fluttersamples.com/).
 Some of these approaches have even been endorsed by the Flutter Team itself [\[12\]](https://flutter.dev/docs/development/data-and-backend/state-mgmt).
-I decided to focus on the BLoC pattern [\[7\]](https://www.youtube.com/watch?v=PLHln7wHgPE) for this Guide.
+I decided to focus on the BLoC pattern [\[7\]](https://www.youtube.com/watch?v=PLHln7wHgPE) for this guide.
 But I do want to showcase some alternatives and explain why exactly I ended up choosing BLoC.

 ## Example App State